 7. Naming a guardian

 If you and your spouse do not already have wills, it just became a little more important.
-Whether or not you have kids, having a will simplifies managing your estate or end-of-life wishes should anything happen to you.
+Whether or not you have kids, having a last will and testament simplifies managing your estate or end-of-life wishes should anything happen to you.
 But once you have children, it is extremely important (though like life insurance, hopefully unnecessary) to specify your wishes as to guardianship for your child and future children should something happen to both you and your spouse.

 If you do not live close to family or to the person you have chosen as a guardian, you may also wish to specify a temporary guardian who your child can be with until the permanent guardian can reach them.

 You and your spouse both need wills, if you do not already have them, to protect your estate from probate and to make it easier to protect and distribute estate assets as you wish.
 Once you have a will in place, update or revisit it at least once a decade or after any big life changes (birth, divorce, marriage, death, etc.).

 You may also want to set up a revocable trust, which is a little more complicated but has some major benefits.
 A revocable trust allows you more control over what funds your minor child would get, and how they are administered.
 It also allows you to keep your estate private since you avoid the probate process.